Should Investors Worry About C - GuruFocus.com

-The latest data from GuruFocus shows that EVP, GC and Corp.
-Secretary Carey Bartell sold 6408 shares of Conagra Brands Inc (CAG) on 2022-10-18.
+The latest data from GuruFocus shows that President & CEO Robert Blum sold 10000 shares of Cytokinetics Inc (CYTK) on 2022-10-19.

-Over the past year, Carey Bartell has sold 6408 shares in total.
+Over the past year, Robert Blum has sold 189143 shares in total.

-In other words, the recent sell was the only time that Carey Bartell sold shares over the past year.
-It is possible that they have recently changed their mind about the stock due to some unfavorable development.
+This means that Robert Blum has been selling their company’s stock over a longer term.
+This could actually be a positive sign for the stock, contrary to expectations.
+When insiders sell frequently, it could be because their company issues a lot of stock options to pay executives.
+The executives will then sell some of the new shares for cash.
+Of course, it is also possible that the selling was due to insiders becoming more bearish on the stock.
+Investors should be cautious when evaluating insider selling.

 Insider trends